The Community Visitors Scheme (CVS) addresses the current loneliness and social isolation issue prevalent among older Australians

 One such initiative is the Community Visitors Scheme (CVS), which targets loneliness and isolation amongst aged care recipients through companionship.

-Sometimes the geographic location or family circumstances can result in senior Australians becoming socially and physically isolated.
+Sometimes the geographic location or family circumstances can result in senior Australians to become socially and physically isolated.

 The CVS, an initiative from the Department of Health, uses volunteer visitors to meet with people on a regular basis to provide friendship and social inclusion.